- Is blepharoplasty a good idea?

 - Fine wrinkles and excess skin of the lower eyelids

-While the majority of eyelid surgeries are cosmetic, it can also improve eyesight by removing extra drooping skin that impairs the upper portion of your vision.
+While the majority of eyelid surgeries are cosmetic, pure aesthetics aren’t always the reason for the procedure.
+Eyelid surgery can also improve eyesight by removing excess skin that droops so significantly it impairs peripheral vision.

 The process begins with a thorough examination by your doctor, including a physical exam, eye test, and a thorough history of any health concerns, medications, and allergies.
 Your goals for the treatment will be discussed and pictures of your eyes will be taken from different angles to help plan the surgical procedure.

-You will have a sedative along with a local anesthetic into the area around your eyes.
-Sometimes the procedure can be done with other skin-rejuvenating cosmetic approaches, such as a facelift, and general anesthesia may be used.
+You will be given a sedative, and a local anesthetic will be administered to the area around your eyes.
+Sometimes the procedure can be done with other skin-rejuvenating cosmetic surgeries, such as a facelift.
+When eyelid surgery is combined with other procedures, general anesthesia may be used.

-Blepharoplasty patients may have just their upper or lower lids done, depending upon the initial consultation with your doctor and your goals for the surgery.
-During the surgery, your doctor will cut along the natural eyelid lines to reduce the appearance of scarring.
-On the lower lid, the doctor may make the incision inside your eye where it won’t be visible.
+Blepharoplasty patients may have just their upper or lower lids done, depending upon the initial consultation with their doctor and their goals for the surgery.
+During the surgery, the surgeon will cut along the natural eyelid lines to reduce the appearance of scarring.
+On the lower lid, the surgeon may make the incision inside the eye where it won’t be visible.
 Another technique used could be making the incision along the margin of the eyelash.

 No matter the surgical technique, the goal is to be as non-invasive as possible while removing the extra skin and fat and then closing the incision with tiny stitches.
 Those dissolving stitches will remain on the upper lids for a week or so and the lower lids may not even need suturing.